-A team of British researchers recruited 28 participants to take part in a simple skills challenge.
+A team of British researchers (Woodman et al., 2010) recruited 28 participants to take part in a simple jump rope challenge.

-After being assigned to one of two groups, everyone was asked to jump rope for 1 minute, while responding out loud with the word “now” every time they heard a beep (the practice trial).
+Everyone was assigned to one of two groups, and then asked to jump rope for one minute, while saying the word “now” out loud every time they heard a beep (the practice trial).

-After a 5-minute rest, one of the groups (control group) was asked to repeat the task – except they were informed that this one would count.
-As in, the person with the most skips and quickest reaction to the beeps, would win a prize of $45 (the competition trial).
+After a 5-minute rest, one of the groups (control group) was asked to repeat the task – except this time, there would be something at stake.
+The person with the most skips and quickest reaction to the beeps, would win a prize of $45.

-The experimental group was asked to do this as well, except they were given a different jump rope to use – one that they were told might “interfere slightly with performance due to differences in weight, length, and stiffness.”
-Unbeknownst to the participants, the rope was actually identical to the first one in every way (except the color).
-This was just the researchers’ sneaky way of injecting a little self-doubt into the competition trial.
+The experimental group took part in the competition as well, but they were given a different jump rope to use.
+One that they were told might “interfere slightly with performance due to differences in weight, length, and stiffness.”

 How did self-doubt affect performance?

-The experimental group improved their performance from 75.93 skips in the practice trial to 85.57 skips in the competition trial.
-Meanwhile, the control group’s performance stayed pretty much the same from practice to competition – 71.43 skips in the practice trial vs. 72.29 skips in the competition trial.
+Meanwhile, the control group’s performance stayed pretty much the same – with 71.43 skips in practice and 72.29 skips in competition.

-It’s not clear exactly what caused this effect, but the researchers suggest that this seemingly counterintuitive confidence-performance effect is related to complacency.
+The researchers believe that this counterintuitive confidence-performance effect is related to complacency.

-The idea being, when we’re too confident, it can lead to feeling that we don’t have to bring our “A+” game, which can result in being a little too casual about the task at hand.
+The idea being, when we’re too confident, it might be harder to bring our “A+” game, and we end up being a little too casual about the task at hand.

-And maybe this is just a total rationalization, but I have a couple friends who have admitted to deliberately “underpreparing” a slight bit on occasion – before performances they are starting to feel too lackadaisical about – to ensure that when the time comes, they’ll be really motivated to turn their focus and effort up to 11.
+Which made me think of a few conversations I’ve had with musicians who have admitted to “underpreparing” a tiny bit on occasion.
+Not out of laziness or because they’re too busy, but it’s something they do very intentionally before performances that they are starting to feel a little too lackadaisical about.
+They explain that this helps to ensure that when the time comes, they’ll be really motivated to turn their focus and effort up to 11.

-Of course, jumping rope while responding to beeps is on a whole different level of complexity than, say, nailing the octaves in the opening of the Beethoven violin concerto when your left hand is freezing cold and stiff (or the opening of the Paganini or Mendelssohn concertos – which garnered a higher difficulty rating on Nathan Cole’s fun list ‘o the most difficult violin concerto openings).
+Of course, jumping rope while responding to beeps is not on the same level of complexity as playing the octaves in the opening of the Beethoven violin concerto when your left hand has frozen into a claw (or, the opening of the Paganini or Mendelssohn concertos – which garnered higher difficulty ratings on Nathan Cole’s list ‘o the most difficult violin concerto openings).

-Of course, there is a big difference between a little bit of “healthy” self-doubt, and the full-on plumb-the-depths-of-your-soul-as-you-question-all-your-life-choices-and-suffer-that-churning-feeling-in-the-pit-of-your-stomach variety of self-doubt.
+Still, there’s a big difference between a little bit of “healthy,” performance-enhancing self-doubt, and the more debilitating question-all-your-life-choices-as-your-stomach-churns-and-panic-starts-to-set-in level of self-doubt.

-So yes, we do need to work on building confidence through the right kind of practice, cultivating clear musical ideas, productive self-talk, imagery, and more, but if you know you’ve done your best to prepare as best as you can, and still can’t shake that little bit of doubt still hanging around in your head – maybe that’s ok.
+So it’s still important to build confidence through the right kinds of practice, and through cultivating clear musical ideas, productive self-talk, imagery, and more.
+But if you know you’ve done your best to prepare as thoroughly as you can, and there’s still a little bit of doubt lingering in your thoughts – maybe that’s ok!

-Rather than fighting what is a pretty normal way to feel, it may be more productive to remind yourself of those times when you went into a performance feeling less confident than you’d like, but ended up playing better than you expected.
+Rather than fighting what is a pretty normal way to feel, and getting worried about the fact that you’re not feeling 100% confident, which only makes you less confident, which makes you worry more and sucks you into the confidence-anxiety death spiral, it may be more productive to embrace a tiny bit of self-doubt as a good thing, and remind yourself of those times when you went into a performance feeling less confident than you would have liked, yet still played better than you expected.

-After all, that tiny little nugget of uncertainty may turn out to be the little motivational boost that keeps you dialed in and focused when you need it most.
+After all, that tiny little nugget of uncertainty may turn out to be the exact motivational boost that keeps you dialed in and focused when you need it most!